pirate/wireguard-docs/README.md

   This value should be left undefined as persistent pings are not needed.

  - local public node to remote NAT-ed node
   This value should be left undefined as it's the client's responsibility to keep the connection alive because the server cannot reopen a dead connection to the client if it times out.

- - local NAT-ed node to remote public node
+ - local NAT-ed node to remote public node (this will send a ping every 25 seconds keeping the connection open in the local NAT router's connection table)
-`PersistentKeepalive = 25` this will send a ping to every 25 seconds keeping the connection open in the local NAT router's connection table.
+  `PersistentKeepalive = 25`
 ---

 ## Advanced Topics

 ### IPv6

 The examples in these docs primarily use IPv4, but WireGuard natively supports IPv6 CIDR notation and addresses everywhere that it supports IPv4, simply add them as you would any other subnet range or address.

 **Example**